dellaboemia/getAndCleanDataProject/README.md

 and unzipped the UCI HAR data (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) as is, preserving the directory structure in that archive.

+### Tidiness
+I've chosen to tidy my data by making it long.
+This means there are only 4 columns in my data.
+Depending on the analysis task, this may or may not be ideal, but I find this version easy to understand and useful for certain types of analysis.

+When I extracted just the mean/standard deviations from the original data, I found a data set with 66 measurement variables along with the subject ID and the activity classification label, for a total of 68 variables in all.
+By gathering the columns, I narrowed and lengthened the data set: the tidy version has just 4 columns but 11,880 rows.
+This makes sense since there are 30 subjects in all and 6 activity types (and every subject was observed doing every activity).
+66 * 30 * 6 = 11,880.

 ### Codebook
 Note: All of the measurement variables have descriptive names with the pattern:
 *domain_signalType_device(_jerk)(_magnitude)-aggregation(-axis)* where: